 The UK State Pension is payable overseas but is only uprated if the pensioner is in an EEA country or one with which the UK has a reciprocal agreement requiring uprating.
 This is discussed in Library Briefing Paper SN-01457 Frozen Overseas Pensions (May 2016).
 The details of what is required under reciprocal agreements between the UK and other countries outside the EEA vary.
 Information is in DWP Decision Makers Guide, Volume 2: international subjects (para 070310 ff).

-The potential impact on private pensions is discussed in CBP-07629 Brexit – implications for pensions (August 2016).
+The potential impact on private pensions is discussed in CBP-07629 Brexit – implications for private pensions (March 2017).

 Commons Briefing papers CBP-7894